 - Part B helps pay for some services and products not covered by Part A. These are typically outpatient costs.

-- Part C plans give those eligible for Medicare the option of receiving their benefits via private health insurance plans, making the benefits usually acquired through Parts A and B more attractive.
+- Part C plans give those eligible for Medicare the option of receiving their benefits via private health insurance plans.

 - Part D covers certain prescription medicines.

-If you are 65 years old or older, yes, you are eligible for Part A. Depending on your and your spouses work records, this coverage is free for you.
-If you are not eligible for Medicare Part A, you can still enroll in it and receive the same coverage by paying a monthly premium.
-Your monthly premium is calculated according to the number of work credits you have accumulated.
-If you dont enroll immediately when you turn 65, your premium increases by 10% each year after you turn 65.
-Note that if you want Part As paid hospital insurance, you must also enroll in Medicare Part B and pay the premium for it, too.
+If you're 65 or older, you're eligible for Part A. Depending on you and your spouse's work records, this coverage is free for you.
+If you're not eligible for Medicare Part A, you can still enroll in it and receive the same coverage by paying a monthly premium, which is calculated according to the number of work credits you've accumulated.

 - Overnight hospital stays, including room, tests, meals, general nursing, doctor's fees, and miscellaneous hospital services and supplies.